Sup-Dev/Udacity-Conference-Central/README.md

 To get around this issue, I simply split the problem into two stages.
 First, I get the items that are not workshops and has conference as it's ancestor by using **ndb.AND** query.
 Then, I loop through all items received and check the *start_time* attribute of the item and check if the *hour* property is less than the number of **hours** received from the url for time related comparisons.

+I have given the solution to the problem in the endpoint **getConferenceBefore**.

 ## Task 4
 ## Featured Speaker